 Since 1993, the energy efficiency elite have gather to honor the "best of the best" at the Alliance to Save Energy's Evening With the Stars of Energy Efficiency Awards Dinner.

-On September 22, 2016 nearly 400 leaders from industry, government and the non-profit sectors will convene as we celebrate the 24th iteration of this star-studded, black-tie event at the Andrew W. Mellon Auditorium in Washington, D.C to celebrate with our stars.
+On September 22, 2016 nearly 400 leaders from industry, government and the non-profit sectors convened at Andrew W. Mellon Auditorium in Washington, D.C to celebrate with our stars.

 2016 AWARD WINNERS